Difference Between Planning and Forecasting

 Parameter of ComparisonPlanningForecasting

 MeaningPlanning refers to the process of knowing the future goals and determining the future course of action.
-Forecasting refers to the process of predicting the performance of the company in the future based on the past and present trends.
+Forecasting refers to the process of predicting the company’s performance in the future based on past and present trends.

 Based onThe process of planning is based on information, objectives and performance.
-The process of forecasting is based on assumptions, postulations and guesses.
+The process of forecasting is based on assumptions, populations, and guesses.

-Stresses uponPlanning stresses upon the facts and the expectations.
-Forecasting stresses upon the facts.
+Stresses uponPlanning stresses the facts and the expectations.
+Forecasting stresses the facts.

-ResponsibilityPlanning is the responsibility of the President, CEO or top-level managers.Forecasting is the responsibility of analysts, experts or specific managers employed by the company.
+ResponsibilityPlanning is the responsibility of the President, CEO, or top-level managers.Forecasting is the responsibility of the company’s analysts, experts, or specific managers.

 Related to Planning is related to the future course of action.
 Forecasting is related to predicting the future performance of the company.

 FocusThe focus of planning is to understand the future and prepare accordingly.
-The focus of forecasting is to make predictions about the future trends and performance of the company.
+The focus of forecasting is to make predictions about trends and the company’s performance.

 What is Planning?

-Planning is one of the most integral tasks in the process of managing any company or business.
-It is one of the basic activities that are needed in any organization irrespective of its size.
+Planning is one of the most integral tasks in managing any company or business.
+It is one of the basic activities needed in any organization, regardless of size.

-The process of planning helps to decide in advance how and when things should be done.
-Planning helps in deciding a future course of action, which in turn helps a business to reach its goals and objectives.
+The planning process helps to decide how and when things should be done.
+Planning helps decide a future course of action, which helps a business reach its goals and objectives.

-It basically helps to bridge any differences between the present and the future.
-It helps to better understand what steps are needed in the future and further helps to make provisions to achieve the necessary changes.
+It helps to bridge any differences between the present and the future.
+It helps to understand better what steps are needed in the future and further helps to make provisions to achieve the necessary changes.

 The process of planning relies on relevant information and facts.
-These facts are carefully gathered and analysed.
+These facts are carefully gathered and analyzed.

-On the basis of these facts, future decisions are made, that can help to achieve the goals and objectives of a business.
+Based on these facts, future decisions are made that can help to achieve the goals and objectives of a business.
 Thus with the help of proper planning, a firm can achieve a competitive edge in the market.

-It can look into the future and take better and well-informed decisions.
+It can look into the future and make better and well-informed decisions.

 planning